permezel/disk_patrol/README.md

 sudo disk_patrol /dev/sda --verbose --period 1
 ```

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.